 The following people are responsible for our day-to-day activity:

 Kate began her career in retail buying and marketing and then management consultancy, gaining an MBA.
 Kate then joined Bruntwood in 2000 and also became a Trustee of the Oglesby Charitable Trust.
 She has a wealth of Board experience of youth, arts and culture organisations across Greater Manchester and formerly held the role of Chair at Cityco.
-When she is not occupied with the Oglesby Charitable Trust, Kate is Director of Social Impact at Bruntwood and also mother to two teenage sons.
+When she is not occupied with the Oglesby Charitable Trust, Kate is a Non Executive at Bruntwood, Trustee of Shared Health Foundation, Focused Care, the Royal Exchange Theatre, Young Manchester and also mother to two teenage sons.
 Kate is the daughter of the Trust’s founders, Michael and Jean Oglesby.

 Jane has extensive experience of primary health care services and systems in England, having previously worked as a GP.
 She is passionate about tackling health inequalities, amongst other issues, and is a Director of both Focused Care and the Shared Health Foundation.
 A mother of three, Jane is also a producer of pasture-fed, sustainable beef and promoter of environmentally sustainable UK farming methods, with a wildlife conservation focus.